Lewis Strauss: Financial analyst

 Beginning in June 1950, Strauss became a financial adviser to the Rockefeller brothers, where his charter was to participate in decisions regarding projects, financing, and investing.
 For them, he assisted in the founding of, and served on the first board for, the Population Council.
 He was also involved in the negotiations with Columbia University that led to a sale and leasing back of real estate associated with part of Rockefeller Center.
 The relationship with the Rockefeller brothers would last until 1953.
-However Strauss felt the brothers treated him as a second-class asset and in turn he felt no loyalty towards them.
+However, Strauss felt that the brothers treated him as a second-class asset and, in turn, he felt no loyalty towards them.

 During this time, Strauss continued to take an interest in atomic affairs; as did other former members of the AEC, he had a consulting arrangement with the United States Congress Joint Committee on Atomic Energy and was active in making his opinion known on various matters.
 These included his dissatisfaction with the speed at which research and development into actually making a working hydrogen device was taking place.

-In the United States presidential election, 1952, Strauss originally supported Robert A. Taft, his friend from the Hoover days, for the Republican Party nomination.
+In the 1952 U.S. presidential election, Strauss originally supported Robert A. Taft, his friend from the Hoover days, for the Republican Party nomination.
 Once Dwight D. Eisenhower secured the nomination, however, Strauss contributed substantial monies towards Eisenhower's campaign.